Congratulations! You’re in the process of buying your first home or a new home, and that’s very exciting.

 Should I witness the inspection?

-Potential buyers are welcome to be present during the home inspection, and if you can be there it’s a good idea to go.
+Potential buyers are welcome to be present, and if you can be there it’s a good idea to go.
 Not only will the inspector walk you through the process and discuss what they find, but you’ll also have an opportunity to ask questions, discuss projects, and even locate things around the house, such as breaker boxes.

 When is the home inspection done?

 The first step in buying a home is seeing what’s available and doing in-person visits.
 Once you’ve found a house you like, you can put in an offer.
-These offers are usually conditional on things like securing financing and the result of the home inspection.
+These offers are usually conditional on things like securing financing and the results of the inspection.